-One of the major benefits of using IngramSpark to self-publish your book is the distribution that is made available to indie authors.
+One of the major benefits of using IngramSpark to self-publish a book is the distribution that's made available to indie authors.
 When you self-publish with IngramSpark, you have access to one of the publishing industry’s largest global print and ebook distribution networks which makes opportunities to sell your books that much greater.

 How Does Book Distribution Work?

-Ingram Book Company is a major book distributor in the United States, distributing to almost 40,000 retailers (including Barnes & Noble and your local independent bookstore), libraries, schools, and universities.
-Additionally, IngramSpark makes distribution for self-publishers even more expansive by granting access to Ingram’s global online and print distribution partners.
+Ingram is a major book distributor in the United States, distributing to almost 39,000+ retailers (including Barnes & Noble and your local independent bookstore), libraries, schools, and universities.
+IngramSpark makes distribution for self-publishers even more expansive by granting access to Ingram’s global online and print distribution partners.
 This allows your titles to be distributed around the world.

 Global Connect Program

 The Global Connect program will allow your books to be printed by our printer partners in Germany, India, Italy, Poland, Russia, China, Spain, and South Korea.
 The printers will print the books that are sold by bookstores located in those countries.
-This saves you and the retailers overseas shipping charges if they ordered your book from the U.S. You will receive publisher compensation payments as you normally would, based on the pricing you have provided for your book in the U.S. market.
-The printers will convert the U.S. retail price to their currency and increase it a bit so they can make money on the sale of your book too.
+This saves you and the retailers overseas shipping charges if they were to order your book from the U.S. You'll receive publisher compensation payments as you normally would, based on the pricing you've provided for your book in the U.S. market.

 How Do Stores and Libraries Know About My Book?